-Book a Thomas Cook holiday to Makadi Bay to experience world-class diving in the Red Sea, white sand beaches and a championship golf course.
+Book a holiday to Makadi Bay to experience world-class diving in the Red Sea, golden sand beaches and a championship golf course.

 What is included ?